mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 ```

 Click Run, and the script editor will attempt to install the required packages before running the script.
 This process might take some time and the editor is going to be disabled.
-Once the packages are installed, editor will continue to execute the script:
+Once the packages are installed, the editor will continue to execute the script:

 ![](23.png)

 ### Python Libraries (Modules)

-Another method of adding local packages to python scripts is by adding their path to the `sys.path`.
-You can simpify this step by using the `# env:` specifier in your scripts to automatically add a path to the `sys.path` before running your script:
+Another method of adding local packages to Python scripts is by adding their path to the `sys.path`.
+You can simplify this step by using the `# env:` specifier in your scripts to automatically add a path to the `sys.path` before running your script:

 ```python
 # env: C:/Path/To/Where/My/Library/Is/Located/